Routes to Resources

 How do I do it?
 Try searching the catalogue for key words to locate similar books, or look for books with the same classmark.

-If you can easily travel about, or you’re staying in a different part of the country, you can take advantage of SCONUL access.
-It’s free and you can use over 170 UK Higher Education Libraries, including all the other universities in the North East.
+If you can easily travel about, or you’re staying in a different part of the country, you can take advantage of SCONUL Access.
+It’s free and you can generally use around 180 higher education libraries in the UK and Ireland, including all the other universities in the North East.
 If you’re a postgraduate or staff you may be able to borrow books too.

 Document Delivery Service